Jacques Guerlain 1942

 The base continues the vintage Guerlain standard.
 We get the fragrant warmth of cinnamon, as lovely as in Aimé Guerlain’s Jicky, as well as tonka bean, animal and leather notes, and finally nitro-musk which smoothes and deepens all other notes the way Guerlain used to before nitro-musk was banned as a possible allergen.

 Bottle.
-Kriss appeared in the standard quadrilobe bottle and also in the so-called war bottle.
+Apart from the war bottle, Kriss also appeared in the standard quadrilobe bottle.
 When reissued as Dawamesk, it came in the gilded bow tie bottle, first made for Coque d’Or.
-Read more about Kriss

 Back to vintages